 • Toys

-• Potty bells (so you know when he has to go to the “bathroom”)
+• Potty bells (so you know when they have to go to the “bathroom”)

 Food: